Florence Li Tim-Oi

-Florence Li Tim-Oi (李添嬡 (李添嫒, lei5 tim1 oi3, Lǐ Tiān'ài); 5 May 1907 in Hong Kong – 26 February 1992 in Toronto) was the first woman to be ordained to the priesthood in the Anglican Communion, on 25 January 1944.
+Florence Li Tim-Oi (李添嬡 (李添嫒, lei5 tim1 oi3, Lǐ Tiān'ài); 5 May 1907 – 26 February 1992) was a Hong Kong-born Anglican priest.
+She was the first woman to be ordained to the priesthood in the Anglican Communion on 25 January 1944.

 Biography

-In 1931, Florence Li was present at the ordination of Deaconess Lucy Vincent at St. John's Cathedral in Hong Kong when the preacher had asked for women to give their lives to work for Christian ministry.
+Li Tim-Oi was born in Aberdeen, Hong Kong to parents who supported her education.
+While at school she was baptised in the Anglican church, taking the name Florence after Florence Nightingale.
+In 1931, Li was present at the ordination of Deaconess Lucy Vincent at St. John's Cathedral in Hong Kong when the preacher had asked for women to give their lives to work for Christian ministry.
 Inspired by this, Li would eventually go to Canton Union Theological College to receive her theological education before returning to Hong Kong in 1938.
-After working for two years in All Saints Church, in Kowloon, helping refugees in Hong Kong who fled mainland China in the midst of the Second Sino-Japanese War, Li was sent by Bishop Ronald Hall to help with refugees in Macau at the Macau Protestant Chapel.
+After working for two years in All Saints Cathedral, in Kowloon, helping refugees in Hong Kong who fled mainland China in the midst of the Second Sino-Japanese War, Li was sent by Bishop Ronald Hall, Bishop of Victoria, Hong Kong, to help with refugees in Macau at the Macau Protestant Chapel.
 Six months into her new post, she returned to Hong Kong to be ordained as a deaconess on 22 May 1941 by Bishop Hall at St. John's Cathedral, where she received her first call.

 The Japanese occupation of Hong Kong and of parts of China had made it impossible for Anglican priests to get to neutral Macau, where there was no resident Anglican priest; Li was, despite not being ordained a priest at that time, given permission by Hall to give the sacraments to Anglicans.
 Hall explained to the Archbishop of Canterbury at the time, William Temple: "I have given her permission to celebrate the Lord’s Supper.
 If I could reach her physically I should ordain her priest rather than give her permission … I'm not an advocate for the ordination of women.
 I am, however, determined that no prejudices should prevent the congregations committed to my care having the sacraments of the Church."